 Jarmo van Lenthe studied Technical Computer Science at the University of Twente.
 In his last year he chose to do his minor in Law at the faculty of Business, Management and Social Sciences.
 After completing his minor, he started his final year project at the National police in Driebergen.
 His assignment was dealing with barrier models to map criminal processes.
 Besides that, you need to look at how you can stop them with as less effort possible but with the most success.
 ‘I was working on infringement of intellectual property.
 I did a case file study and found out what criminals undertake, which goals they have, and how we could put it in a model to find ways to prevent the criminals to accomplish their goals,’ Jarmo explains.
 ‘The criminals' activities looks like a series of actions in the model.
 It then helps us to decide where to put a stop to this series so the criminals do not reach their intended goal.
 We want to put in as little effort as possible, while simultaneously achieving the most success,’ Jarmo says.

 Jarmo enjoyed this project a lot.
 He was an expert in technical details, knowledgeable in social communication and he had a good background in Dutch law because of his minor.
-The project made him decide to choose the Master’s in Computer Science and specialize in Cyber Security.
+The project made him decide to choose the Master’s in Computer Science and specialise in Cyber Security.
 He was also interested in Cryptology: how does something work and how is it possible.
 Jarmo: ‘It is cool to work on preventing criminals from reaching their goals.
 Nowadays I work in the High Tech Crime Team and it is still really cool.
-I am glad I chose the right specialization for me back then.’
+I am glad I chose the right specialisation for me back then.’

 During his Master’s he worked on a project to improve malware detection.
 Jarmo: ‘To find out what techniques the criminals use we introduced honeypots.
 Hackers attacked the honeypot and because of that we received numerous data.
 Through this data we could observe what the criminals were undertaking and detect where it might be possible to intervene.’
 In this project he worked together with Jair Santanna.
 Jarmo graduated from his Master's in Computer Science in 2014.

-‘In February 2014 I started working at the High Tech Crime team at the National police.
+‘In February 2014 I started working at the High Tech Crime team at the National Police.
 It is fascinating to work in this team because you are always working on new techniques.
-Cyber criminals keep innovating, so you have to innovate as well.
+Cybercriminals keep innovating, so you have to innovate as well.
 It is especially exciting during house searches of suspects.
 You never know what you will find on the servers you are bringing back to the office,’ Jarmo says.